• Skip to primary navigation

 Expert Tips and Recipe FAQ:

-English muffins are typically made with wheat flour, so unless the English muffins specifically say gluten free, they wouldn't be.
+English muffins are typically made with wheat flour, so unless the English muffins specifically say gluten free, they are not gluten free.

 These should keep 2 days in an air-tight container or up to 4 months in the freezer.
 To reheat, you need to toast them to get the crispness back.